-Over the last two decades, outsourcing software development projects have become the norm.
-In fact, we’re now a long way away from the days when outsourcing was purely considered to cut costs (but it remains an essential factor).
+Over the last two decades, software development project outsourcing has become the norm.
+In fact, we’re now a long way away from the days when outsourcing was used primarily to cut costs (although it still remains an essential factor).

 As the race to release new digital products heats up, outsourcing is now more important than ever to businesses across industries.
 This is because almost every enterprise is now transforming into a technology company by expanding their digital offering.